-Trump 'in very good health'... but weight gain makes him obese
+Donald Trump 'in very good health'... but weight gain makes him obese

 Donald Trump is technically obese, but in good overall health, according to his latest annual medical exam.

-The US president, who undergoes a wide-ranging physical assessment once a year, has put on 4lb over the last 12 months.
+The US president, who undergoes a wide-ranging physical assessment once a year, has put on 1.8kg over the last 12 months.

 A BMI over 30 is considered "obese" by America's National Institutes of Health.
 Mr Trump's BMI last year was just under 30.